fquinto/alpinelinux/README.md

 - The script must run as root for chroot creation and filesystem mounting
 - Default PWD binding behavior exists for legacy compatibility but can be security-sensitive
 - Always review the directories being bound into the chroot
+- **Download Integrity**: The script relies on HTTPS for download security.
+APKINDEX checksums are for package content verification (handled by APK tools), not file integrity.
+Set `VERIFY_CHECKSUMS=yes` only when providing external file checksums.

 ### Architecture Emulation
 - Cross-architecture support requires QEMU user-mode emulation